AFFT-520/ConorsStudyAssistant/README.md

-# ConorsStudyGuide
+# ConorsStudyAssistant
-The official repository for Conor's Study Guide Android application.
+The official repository for Conor's Study Assistant Android application.